 What utensils should I bring for my meals?

-Please bring plates, forks, spoons, cutlery, and your own coffee mug.
-Environmentally friendly paper plates and utensils will be available for optional purchase.
+Environmentally friendly paper plates and utensils are available for optional purchase.

 Can we bring steaks for dinner?

 Sure; if you are brave enough to carry a slab of raw meat on your person while hiking in the heart of Grizzly country.
 You have to carry all the stinky scraps and garbage out with you too.
 Bears have a great sense of smell, so don't be offended if we choose not to hike near you.
 Elaborate meals will also require a lot more cleanup and that extra water and waste is not very good for the ecosystem.
 We prefer to bring simpler meals.
 Freeze dried backpacking meals are light weight, easy to prepare, easy to clean up, have fewer animal attracting odors and are less impactful on the environment.
 Try the entrees from our retail menu, they are very good.

 Is there a minimum stay?